Kylie Jenner Is Already Planning Daughter Stormi’s First Birthday Party

-Kylie Jenner’s daughter, Stormi Webster, won’t turn a year old until February, but that hasn’t stopped the Keeping Up with the Kardashians star from starting to plan her baby girl’s big first birthday bash.
+Kylie Jenner’s daughter, Stormi Webster, won’t turn a year old until February, but that hasn’t stopped the Keeping Up With the Kardashians star from starting to plan her baby girl’s big first birthday bash.

 According to a June 28 report by E!
 Online, Kylie Jenner is already thinking about how she wants to celebrate Stormi’s first birthday.
-Although there is still seven months until the big day, Kylie took to her Instagram story this week to reveal that time is going by very quickly, and that before she knows it they’ll be gathering for her first birthday.
+Although there is still seven months until the big day, Kylie took to her Instagram story this week to reveal that time is going by very quickly, and that before she knows it, they’ll be gathering for her first birthday.

 “Stormi is gonna be five months this weekend, which really is trippin’ me out.
 That means we’re halfway to a year, almost, and I’m already thinking about her first birthday and how it’s gonna be epic, OK?”

 The Kardashian and Jenner girls know how to throw a birthday party, and it seems that Kylie will be ready to go all out when little Stormi’s special day finally rolls around.
-The makeup guru will likely document the birthday bash via social media, and will probably have a huge party with her baby daddy, Travis Scott, complete with an adorable, girly theme for her little girl’s very first birthday.
+The makeup guru will likely document the birthday bash via social media, and will probably have a huge party with Stormi’s father, Travis Scott, complete with an adorable, girly theme for her little girl’s very first birthday.

 As previously reported by the Inquisitr, Kylie Jenner recently attended another family member’s birthday.
 Kylie’s older sister, Khloe Kardashian, celebrated her 34th birthday on Wednesday, and Kylie was in attendance for all of the fun.